Generative Flows with Invertible Attentions: Overview and Background

 \section{Overview and Background}

-This paper introduces two invertible attention mechanisms to learn the long-range dependencies for unconditional and conditional flow-based generative models\footnote{Our paper focuses on studying invertible flows that allow for both efficient exact inference and sampling.}.
-The long-distance interaction modeling is capable of producing more efficient flow models.
+This paper introduces two invertible attention mechanisms to better model the network's depth dependencies for unconditional and conditional flow-based generative models\footnote{Our paper focuses on studying invertible flows that allow for both efficient exact inference and sampling.}.
+Our modeling is capable of producing more efficient flow models.
 Below we provide an overview of the unconditional and conditional generative flow models, followed by an outline of the proposed attention mechanisms.